mrturcot/Gentoo-Stuff/README.md

  PER-Package compiler environment configurations (as defined in env & package.env) for:
  Clang, Clang-LTO, GCC-LTO, GCC Fallback & GCC-NO-LTO Fallback

- Local USE Flags enabled (select packages only)
+ Local USE Flags enabled (select packages only eg. GCC)
  ## Can be overridden with using PER-Package env's compiler-$(environment)
  Clang = Force building using installed clang (rather than the default CC/CXX).
  LTO = Build using Link Time Optimizations (LTO)